Skip to content

 FAQ About Bahura in Tagalog

-Bahura is more than a word — it’s the living foundation of Philippine seas, the rainbow of life underwater, and a call to protect what makes the country a diving paradise.
-From the pristine walls of Tubbataha to the macro-rich shallows of Anilao, every bahura tells a story of beauty, balance, and urgency.
-With these 12 example sentences, you can talk about bahura confidently: on a dive boat, with a guide, or while sharing photos with friends.
+Bahura is more than a word—it’s the living foundation of Philippine seas and the rainbow of life underwater.
+From the pristine walls of Tubbataha to the macro-rich shallows of Anilao, every bahura tells a story of beauty and balance.
+With these 12 example sentences, you can talk about the Reef in Tagalog confidently on a dive boat or with a guide.

-Next time you float above a coral garden or hear the hum of reef life, say “Tingnan mo ang bahura!” and feel the wonder.
-Learning Tagalog through the ocean makes it vivid, meaningful, and urgent.
-Keep practicing, dive responsibly, support reef conservation, and explore more marine vocabulary.
-Salamat for reading — happy learning and happy reef adventures!
+Next time you float above a coral garden, say “Tingnan mo ang bahura!” and feel the wonder.
+Learning Tagalog through the ocean makes the language vivid and meaningful.
+Keep practicing and dive responsibly!